cap-js/docs/java/outbox.md

 The `OutboxDeadLetterQueueService` provides an entity `DeadOutboxMessages` which is a projection on the outbox table `cds.outbox.Messages` that has two bound actions:

-- `reactivate()` sets the number of attempts to `0` such that the outbox entry is going to be processed again.
+- `revive()` sets the number of attempts to `0` such that the outbox entry is going to be processed again.
 - `delete()` deletes the outbox entry from the database.

 Filters can be applied as for any other CDS defined entity, e.g. to filter for a specific outbox where the outbox name is stored in the field `target` of the entity `cds.outbox.Messages`.